Anisha234/SureSight/README.md

 Automated DR screening is especially valuable in settings where access to ophthalmological care is limited.

-However, real-world fundus images can vary in illumination, focus, artifacts, positioning, lesion visibility
+However, real-world fundus images can vary in illumination, focus, artifacts, positioning, and lesion visibility.

 Traditional pipelines often use a separate image-quality classifier to reject poor-quality images.
 SureSight instead uses the diagnostic model's own confidence to determine whether a prediction is reliable.